JinyuWang123/TDA/Simulation Study/README.md

 Refer to section 6 of the manuscript
 ## Organization
 ### simulation-code
+Code-table1 produces the results displayed in Table 1.
 ## Package Details and Requirements
 The statistical implementation of the simulation study requires the installation of the following important R libraries (we can [install R packages from the command line](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages)):
 * [TDA](https://cran.r-project.org/web/packages/TDA/index.html)